DenverCoder1/math-bot-with-steps/README.md

 Use the `test` script in side the `mathbot` folder to run the test suite.

 Some of the tests require that a bot is running and connected to Discord.
 To enable them, use the `--run-automata` command line argument.
-In addition a file with the neccicary tokens filled out needs to be provided to the `--parameter-file` argument.
+In addition a file with the necessary tokens filled out needs to be provided to the `--parameter-file` argument.
 To get all tests running, the *token*, *automata* and *wolfram* parameters need to be filled out.

-For the sake example, I run my tests with the command `./test --run-automata --parameter-file=dev.json`.
+For the sake of example, I run my tests with the command `./test --run-automata --parameter-file=dev.json`.
 You should replace `dev.json` with a path to your own parameter file.

 There are some additional tests that require a human to verify the bot's output.
 These can be enabled with `--run-automata-human`.